kovidiament/AWSProject/README.md

 The client connects to the server over a TCP connection, to send requests and receive response messages through the command line.

 **AWS Server**
-This module contains the code for the server to which the client connects and contains the following classes.
+This module contains the code for the server to which the client connects and contains the following classes:

 **ServerDriver**
 This class contains the main method of the server-side maven project.
 It first updates a table in the RDS database from a file of coma separated values which is stored in S3.
 The main method then enters an infinite loop, accepting incoming TCP connections form clients, and spinning off a new thread to service the client.